By Andy Sambidge

 Each machine will travel a distance of between 7-9km and will take approximately two years to complete their respective journeys.

 Their average speed will be between 12m per day to 21m per day, depending on ground conditions.
 Daily excavation quantity will be over 600 cubic metres, with an estimated predicted total excavation quantity of over 5,000,000 cubic metres.

 The scope of work for Red Line North Underground comprises the design and construction of about 13.4km of twin-bored tunnel, including seven underground stations, between the proposed Msheireb Underground Station and Doha Golf Course via Doha West Bay.

 The tunnels will be built at an average depth of 20 metres below ground.

-Red Line South Underground extends from Msheireb in the North to Hamad International Airport in the South and its scope of work includes seven underground stations and the design and construction of about 14km of twin-bored tunnel to be built at an average depth of 25 metres below ground.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Red Line South Underground extends from Msheireb in the North to Hamad International Airport in the South and its scope of work includes seven underground stations and the design and construction of about 14km of twin-bored tunnel to be built at an average depth of 25 metres below ground.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.